XXXV Heidelberg Physics Graduate Days - Programme

-The Heidelberg Physics Graduate Days take place for the 33rd time this fall!
+The Heidelberg Physics Graduate Days take place for the 35th time this autumn!

 The courses are organised as parallel block lectures, with the morning lectures taking place from 9:30 to 12:30 and the afternoon lectures from 14:00 to 17:00, including coffee breaks.
 There is also a free lunch each day included in your registration.
 Note that each course runs every day for five days either in a morning or afternoon slot.